practicald2t/practicald2t.github.io/pages/shared_task.md

 **The evaluation script will be provided soon.
 Meanwhile, you can start working on your system by using the known domain data.**

 ### Variation of the evaluation script
-Our script can be customised to variate the use LLMs, prompts, errors, annotation attributes and more.
+Our script can be customised to vary the used LLMs, prompts, errors, annotation attributes and more.
 We encourage you to modify/improve the script to explore different evaluation methodologies.
+For example, you may:
+- Explore other types of errors
+- Use a different LLM
+- Experiment with prompt engineering

 Suggested LLMs are:
 - Llama3
 - Phi3